dogukanarat/danp/README.md

 - GitHub Actions workflow: `.github/workflows/ci.yml`
 - Runs on pushes and pull requests targeting `main` or `master`
-- Installs Ninja/lcov, bootstraps vcpkg to fetch OSAL, Unity, and ZeroMQ
+- Installs Ninja/lcov, then configures the project (FetchContent automatically downloads OSAL/Unity)
 - Configures CMake with coverage + test flags, then builds and runs `ctest`
 - Generates the `coverage` target and uploads both LCOV data and HTML reports as artifacts